islandcontroller/hello-ch32v003/README.md

 ### Manual OpenOCD Update

-The current release (V1.30) or MounRiver Studio Community does not include the updated OpenOCD build required for WCH-LinkE support.
+The current release (V1.30) of MounRiver Studio Community does not include the updated OpenOCD build required for WCH-LinkE support.
 In order to update the debugger, perform the following steps:

 * Download the [MounRiver Studio V1.84 Update](http://file.mounriver.com/upgrade/MounRiver_Update_V184.zip) package
 * Extract the package into a temporary folder